cyberbutler/RedDrop/README.md

                         requests which do not match the provided Key and Regex value pair.
 Specified as
                         <Key>=<Regex>. (default: None)
+  -t TAGS, --tag TAGS   Tag data received during this session in the logs as well as the directory files are uploaded to.
+Example:
+                        -t log4j -t acme.org (default: None)

 Far more configuration options exist which must be specified in Environment Variables, use `--dump-config` to see all of the options